[?] Subscribe To This Site

 Two BIG points here!

-1. The special way yellow page ads do their work.
-While yellow pages do certain things very well, the ads have to be written for action (Call ME!) in order to pay for itself.
+1. Consider the special way yellow page ads do their work.
+While yellow pages do certain things very well, the ads have to be written for action (Call ME!) in order to pay off.
+Like those paid PPC ads we all see.

 Start by asking yourself what you want people to do when they see your ad.
-It should be obvious….
-Pick up the phone and call you.
+It should be obvious – Pick up the phone and call you.
+Or contact you directly.
+Apply this reasoning to your website as well.

 Even better, picture yourself as the caller.